 Watch that temp!

 From storage to cooking, be mindful of temperatures throughout the grilling process.
 When storing ingredients, make sure to keep food items chilled at or below 40 degrees.
-Bacteria growth happens rapidly from 40 to 140 degrees, so it is also important to monitor internal cooking temperatures with the use of a food thermometer.
+Bacteria growth happens rapidly from 40°F to 140°F, so it is also important to monitor internal cooking temperatures with the use of a food thermometer.
+Hamburgers should be cooked to 160°F, poultry 165°F and steaks at least 145°F.

 Properly cook and store food.